gamell/resume/src/markdowns/professional-experience.md

 Worked on the *Mentor* project at Wholesale Banking & Asset Management, Global Risk Unit.
 Mentor was a web-based project to integrate, unify, organize and report all the unit’s risk data from diverse systems with different data outputs.

-- Helped **design and code the project's foundations** and initial setup from scratch (Maven config files, project file structure, initial setup).
+- Helped **design and code the project's foundations** from scratch (Maven config files, project file structure, initial setup).
 - **Developed a complex parser** for a legacy system output (Algorithmics) making exhaustive use of Regular Expressions to translate the output to comprehensive, coherent JPA models.
 - **Designed and implemented a web-based user-facing interface** with `JSP`, `HTML` and `JavaScript` (`jQuery`, `Ajax`, async plugin loading).
 - **Led and oversaw the front-end development** and ensured best practices were followed.
-- Interacted with business stakeholders while gathering requirements, designing new features and reporting the status of the project.
+- Interacted with business stakeholders to gather requirements and design new features.

 ### **Developer** at **Safelayer Secure Communications** in Barcelona, Feb 2009 - Sep 2010
 #### Safelayer is an IT security company with ~50 workers